hykilpikonna/AquaDX/README.md

 * For some game, you might need to change some game specific config entries.

 ### Building
 You need to install JDK on your system.
-However, you don't need to care about Maven, as wrapper script is included.
+However, you don't need to care about Gradle, as wrapper script is included.
 ```
-mvnw package
+gradlew clean build
 ```
-The `target` folder will contain an uberjar and standalone distribution package with JRE included.
+The `build/libs` folder will contain an jar file.

 ### Credit
 * **samnyan**: The creator and developer of the original Aqua server